Table of contents

 Results management |

-Lithuania monitors performance at project level and is strengthening its monitoring and evaluation system and its broader results-based management approach.
-This includes developing institutional capabilities to target and measure development outcomes and adopting different approaches for its partnerships with civil society organisations and the private sector. |
+Lithuania monitors performance at the project level and is strengthening its monitoring and evaluation system with support from the OECD and EU funding.
+The project is informing legislative and institutional reforms and developing a new monitoring and evaluation system to improve results tracking and accountability.
+This includes developing institutional capabilities to target and measure development outcomes and adopting differentiated approaches for partnerships with civil society organisations and the private sector.
+Lithuania’s engagement as a DAC peer reviewer is supporting mutual learning on effective development co-operation systems. |

 |